History of film music

 History of music in the Silent and Early Sound Movies

 Long before the dawn of civilisation, people had discovered the power and the necessity of the addition of sound in a performance.
 No magician-doctor would cure a patient simply by looking silently at the stars and no headman of tribe would bring the rain merely by looking at the sky.
 On the contrary, they were sounding rattles, they were dancing, shouting and singing.
 Because even those people knew, instinctively of course, that the sound, when it is combined with pictures, imposes a psychological state on the receiver which helps him deeper believe or better understand what is happening around him.
+The combination of sound (music, speech, sound effects) and pictures has created throughout the centuries an amazing kaleidoscope of art forms, the major representative being - as far as live performances are concerned - the theatre. |

 Even sound effects are rooted in ancient times.
 Inscriptions of the ancient greek period describe a method for the reproduction of the sound of thunder in tragedies.
-Similar methods have been used in the Elizabethan productions of Shakespeare’s plays and in the Japanese theatre Kabuki.
+Similar methods have been used in the Elizabethan productions of Shakespeares plays and in the Japanese theatre Kabuki.

 Music, on the other hand, has been established in the theatre since the ancient greek period.
 Centuries later, the opera introduced new ways of expression, whilst giving the primary role to music and placing the speech and setting second.